 Project Status: Corridor Progress Report

 NTTA creates Corridor Progress Reports (CPR) for projects under construction or future projects.
-See our Corridor Progress Report for the latest SRT Fourth Lane Project information. – Spring 2018
+See our Corridor Progress Report for the latest SRT Fourth Lane Project information. – Summer 2018

 We can also email this report to you.
 If you would like to be added to our CPR distribution list, please send us a note at ProgressNTTA@NTTA.org.